starvagrant/toh/toh.markdown/a_needle_in_istanbul.md

 "So what happened?"

-"Oh, give an incorrugable lecturer a little time to ramble.
+"Oh, give an incorrigible lecturer a little time to ramble.
 I was fascinated, and, through a series of imaginative leaps, I started questioning the first Scientific Revolution, aptly called the Scientific Revolution.
 History, I think, builds gradually.
 We only think of in terms of grand thrusts because no one wants to explore the boring stuff, the actual perusal of documents.
 Well, I got it into my head that there were unguessed inspirations in that term period.
 I thought maybe the old Islamic empire, that had been the seat of knowledge before the Renaissance, may have anticipated it.

 "So I set out to learn the languages, Arabic, Turkish.
-I set out to learn the flowering culture of that Empire, so chaotic and cut into tiny waring pieces now.
+I set out to learn the flowering culture of that Empire, so chaotic and cut into tiny warring pieces now.
 It was not a common subject in my day.
 Historians were much more Eurocentric then they are now.
 I set out to make a name for myself in the field, sketched out a tour of the great Middle Eastern universities, rummage through their rare collections.

 "I was in Istanbul, the Western tip of the Middle East.
 The collections department wasn't open at the late hours but I was exhausted from my tour.
 I found something of great interest.
-So, in the Islamic tradition, Mohammed is the last Prophet, sent by Allah to reveal the final correct teaching of the God of Abraham.
+So, in the Islamic tradition, Mohamed is the last Prophet, sent by Allah to reveal the final correct teaching of the God of Abraham.
 Of course, why the question of why God didn't just give the correct version to Abraham is one of those chicaneries religions engage in to give special status to their own prophets.
 'The people weren't ready for the truth,' they say, but then how the people are going to prepare themselves with an incomplete or fragmentary truth..."

 "Have to interrupt you there Uncle.
 Fragmentary truth?"